-Conventional wisdom tells us to “Never go to bed angry.”
+Conventional wisdom tells an arguing couple to “Never go to bed angry.”

-The idea being that if you go to bed angry, you will wake up angry and the fight will simply continue.
+The idea being that if they go to bed angry, they will wake up angry and the fight will simply continue.

 The American populous is chronically sleep deprived.

-And at first glance, you might simply respond by saying, “So what?
-What does this have to do with the arguments my spouse and I are getting into?”
+And at first glance, you might simply respond by saying, “So what does this have to do with the arguments my spouse and I are getting into?”

 But when you consider that sleep deprivation has been linked to:

 - Impaired Cognition and an Increased Risk of Preventable Accidents

 - Not to mention, an increased risk of infections, cancer, and overall mortality.

 You begin to realize that sleep deprivation is a big deal.